Public transportation in Greater Cleveland has a long and proud history. Here is a timeline.

 - Background, Cleveland was the last major city in the nation to operate a transit system largely based on farebox revenues.
 Because of this, service improvements and maintenance of facilities and equipment suffered.
 To continue effective service, officials sought to create a regional tax base and apply for federal funds.

 - 1970, The General Assembly passed legislation permitting communities to set up regional transit authorities.

 - 1972-1974, Five Greater Cleveland counties participated in a $750,000 mass transit study.
 The study proposed $1 billion in transit improvements, and was a prerequisite for receiving federal mass transit funds.

 - June 12, 1974, The Ohio Senate passed SB 544, which provided for regional transit authorities to be created with a dedicated tax base.

-- November 26, 1974, President Ford signed the National Mass Transportation Act, with $11.8 billion in transit improvements over six years.
+- Nov.
+26, 1974, President Ford signed the National Mass Transportation Act, with $11.8 billion in transit improvements over six years.
 This increased the importance of creating a regional transit authority supported by tax funds.

-- December 30, 1974, Legislation adopted by the Cuyahoga County Commissioners and Cleveland City Council established the Greater Cleveland Regional Transit Authority.
+- Dec.
+30, 1974, Legislation adopted by the Cuyahoga County Commissioners and Cleveland City Council established the Greater Cleveland Regional Transit Authority.